Funded Projects

 There are currently two live opportunities, further information and supporting documents can be found below:

 The Accelerated Apprenticeships programme is a new CITB-funded initiative supporting the delivery of accelerated, block-release apprenticeships in high-demand construction trades.
-These programmes are designed to reduce delivery times to 14–18 months, compared to traditional 2–3-year apprenticeships, while still achieving the same apprenticeship standards.
+These programmes are designed to reduce delivery times to 14–18 months, compared to traditional 2–3-year apprenticeships, while still maintaining the same training standards.

 The Accelerated Apprenticeships programme is focused on increasing apprenticeship starts, completion rates and employer engagement as part of CITB’s wider homebuilding support package.